jmhutchison/QGIS-Training-Manual/vector_classification/classification.rst

 This gets rid of the ugly classes so you can try again.

+* Choose a new option from the :guilabel:`Color ramp`
 * Click :guilabel:`Classify` again, and the new symbols will appear.

 You'll notice they don't have outlines.
-This is because you just removed the outlines!
+This is because you just removed the outlines.

-* Change the color for each town by double-clicking on the colored block representing its symbol:
+* Change the color for :guilabel:`Water bodies` by double-clicking on the colored block representing its symbol:

 .. image:: ../_static/classification/009.png
    :align: center

-Use your own colors, but make sure they're not too bright, so that the resulting map isn't as ugly as the old one.
-In the example, we'll use these
+Use your own colors, so that the resulting map isn't as ugly as the old one.
-colors:
+In the example, we'll use these colors, with our water bodies colored blue:

 .. image:: ../_static/classification/011.png
    :align: center